tingtron/hiring-engineers/blog/blog.md

 The Agent client libraries typically do not measure statistics, they are tasked to communicate the collected statistics to the Agent.

-We use sevaral criteria for the Agent client library
+We use several criteria for the Agent client library
 - Integration with Node.js
 - Providing familiar standard interface such as StatsD to facilicate adoption and adapting of existing code base, as opposed to any custom API
 - API features, which provide rich reporting functionality (gauges, timing, counters) as well as flexible configuration, e.g. by setting common parameters, such as tags or prefixes from all communications.